Zalewa/adfotg/README.md

 !!!
 HARDWARE DAMAGE RISK !!!
 ============================

-**CUT THE +5V LINE FROM THE USB CABLE!**
+**CUT OR BLOCK THE +5V LINE IN THE USB CABLE!**

-This line will connect the voltage from the Raspberry Pi and power up your Gotek and your Amiga.
-When Amiga PSU is OFF, the Amiga will be put in a strange half-state with LEDs lighting up but the computer remaining off.
+This line connects the voltage from the Raspberry Pi to Gotek and powers up your Gotek and your Amiga.
+This is **undesirable**.
+When Amiga PSU is OFF, the Amiga will be put in a strange half-state with LEDs lighting up, but the computer remaining off.
 The RPi will also reboot.
 When Amiga PSU is ON, the +5V USB line will prevent the Amiga's Power LED from dimming when Amiga reboots.

-**FOR SAFETY MEASURES, CUT THE +5V LINE!
-I DID IN MINE.**
+**FOR SAFETY MEASURES, CUT OR BLOCK THE +5V LINE!**

 <img align="right" width=400 src="/docs/mainpage.jpg">